theoutfield/sc_sncn_motorcontrol/lib_bldc_torque_control/doc/index.rst

     :depth: 3

 This library provides a Service which controls the output torque of a three-phase BLDC motor.
 It is also able to find the offset value for position sensor.
-A cogging torque compensation feature also enables to remove magnetic disturbances from the motor shaft.
+A :ref:`Cogging-Torque-Feature <Cogging-Torque-Feature>` also enables to remove magnetic disturbances from the motor shaft.

 The service takes the following parameters as input: